 When blood sugars are persistently high, blood vessel damage in the placenta and poor oxygen and nutrient supply to the baby can occur.
 This decrease in oxygen may cause health damage to the baby including death or stillbirth.
 This rarely occurs in pregnancies complicated by gestational diabetes and is more likely to occur if the mother had diabetes (either Type 1 or 2) before the pregnancy (pre-gestational diabetes).
 Because of this, women with pre-gestational diabetes should be monitored more closely toward the end of pregnancy.

 In the general population, there is about a 2 to 3% risk for having a baby with a major birth defect.
 Babies born to mothers with gestational diabetes do not have a greater risk of birth defects than the general population.

 In women with pregestational diabetes, this risk is increased about three to fourfold particularly if blood sugars are high during the early weeks of pregnancy.
 This is the developmental time period when the baby is forming its vital organs.
 The risk for having a baby with one of these birth defects is directly correlated with how poorly the blood sugar was controlled during the first few weeks of pregnancy.

 The most common birth defects are those of the brain, spinal cord and heart.
 The majority of these birth defects can be detected during the first half of the pregnancy with ultrasound studies and prenatal diagnostic tests.
 Having diabetes does not increase the risk for having a baby with a chromosome problem such as Down syndrome over the age-related risk.
 The key to minimizing the risks for having a baby with a birth defect is to seek preconception medical care in order to optimize blood sugar control before becoming pregnant.

-Why visitors still make usee of to read news paper...
+Why people still make use of to read news papers w...